 I now have an Elecraft KX3 with internal tuner, internal 8 NiMH batteries, and internal charger.
 Very nice!
 I have already tested it field-portable with all carried in a small daypack.
 I used an end-fed 41 foot "random" wire and have band specific counterpoises.
 The KX3 internal tuner could find a match on all bands from 10m to 40m with/without the counterpoises.
 I made my first QRP SSB contact with a Ukraine station on 10m with this set up, about 1050 miles per watt.
 I have a full Buddipole system for backup, emergency, and portable use.
-I also have built a modified W3EDP antenna for QRP field use, 160m to 10m.
-It is built on the AE5VV information.
-I now have a 4S2P LiFePO4 battery, Buddipole built from A123 cells.
-An amazing power techology that is super light-weight providing lots of power at a decent voltage.
+I now have a 4S2P LiFePO4 battery, Buddipole built from A123 cells, which are an amazing power techology that is super light-weight providing lots of power at a decent voltage.

 I added the K3EXREF module to my K3 on 2013 November 6.
 I have a G3RUH OCXO/GPSDO to generate the 10-MHz input frequency.

-I'm into doing kits now.
 I have built the Elecraft AT1 41-dB step attenuator which is a very nice piece of equipment to have in the shack.
 I also have soldered up a hybrid splitter/combiner kit.
-I have a TAPR TADD-2 kit (frequency divider 1-Hz (1-PPS) to 100-KHz) from the GPSDO input 10-MHz to do next.
-I also have an Elecraft XG3.
-I also have the XG-50 used as a reference source for the KX3 calibration method.
+I also have an Elecraft XG3 signal source as well as the XG-50 which is used as a reference source for the KX3 calibration method.

 ICOM 910H (2m, 70cm and 23cm).
 I have a K5GNA modified down-converter for the 13cm satellite downlink band to 2m.